 Meanwhile, this is the recommended sugar intake for children.

-- Children aged 7 to 10 should have no more than 24g of sugars a day.
+• Children aged 7 to 10 should have no more than 24g of sugar a day.

-- Children aged 4 to 6 should have no more than 19g of sugars a day.
+• Children aged 4 to 6 should have no more than 19g of sugar a day.

 Sugar withdrawal in the form of a sugar crash is also what must be avoided.
 This instance is a medical emergency that can quickly escalate to a coma or even death if an individual’s blood sugar levels always drop to 70 milligrams per deciliter.